-- Physical: increase in strength, overall fitness, motor skill development, health;
+- Physical: increase in strength, overall fitness, motor skill development, health

 English Language Arts & Literacy

 The curriculum for Kindergarten Spanish integrates literacy skills with learning about the Spanish speaking world.
 We start with the building blocks of language (such as learning the phonetic sounds of the alphabet in Spanish), basic conversational questions, answers, and expressions, and begin acquiring important high-frequency verbs through immersion in our classroom environment and the context of stories.
-Listening and reading are emphasized, with speaking and writing eventually following suit as we make connections with literacy skills in our first language.
+Listening and reading are emphasized, with speaking and writing eventually the following suit as we make connections with literacy skills in our first language.
 We learn about the cultures and traditions of Latin America and Spain using images and stories, making comparisons, noting connections, and identifying the communities that make up this diverse and colorful heritage.
-Students also begin learning other basics such as numbers, colors, shapes, animals, and other vocabulary that rises to the surface in the context of our community of learners talking and learning about life.
+Students also begin learning other basics such as numbers, colors, shapes, animals, and another vocabulary that rises to the surface in the context of our community of learners talking and learning about life.
 At this level we emphasize the importance of play and collaboration, reflecting on our class virtue: Befriend.

 A Glimpse into the Kindergarten Experience